Glitzy Valentino show sees Paris Fashion Week at fever pitch

 Balenciaga’s spring invite was — unfathomably — a real used leather wallet containing real French franc notes, a health security card, a photo of a pet cat, and credit cards as well as other things spilling out.
 Countless videos appeared on social media of surprised guests opening their “invite.”

-One fashion inside exclaimed: “But how do you know how to get to the show?”
+One fashion insider exclaimed: “But how do you know how to get to the show?”

 Valentino’s invitation was a smooth black cube that opened to have nothing inside but a QR code.
-Chanel’s was a card of Kristen Stewart’s face that was so big it could not fit into letter boxes.
+While, Chanel’s was a card of Kristen Stewart’s face so big that it could not fit into letter boxes.

 BARBARA BUI IS SMART